 Do not microwave honey to ensure nutrients and vitamins are preserved.

-To learn more about raw honey and Built by Bees, please see this short blog article.
+To learn more about Built by Bees raw honey and what makes it special, please read this short blog article.